dmagliola/loop_hard/README.md

 Possible use cases:

 - You have a background job that runs every 10 minutes and loops through a bunch of records until there are none left.
-    Use `Hardloop.loop_for(9.5.minutes)` to generally prevent overlapping.
+    Use `Hardloop.loop(timeout: 9.5.minutes)` to generally prevent overlapping.
-- You don't have a time limit, but you're running a long job inside Sidekiq, and you want to exit gracefully when Sidekiq decides it's terminating.
+- You don't have a time limit, but you're running a long job inside Sidekiq, and you want to exit gracefully when Sidekiq decides it's terminating (and before Heroku kills the process!).
     You shouldn't have long-running jobs on Sidekiq, but hey! it happens!
 - Same case as before, but not inside Sidekiq.
 You're either handling signals yourself, or have some other library (in which case, please do a PR!)

+The assumption is, obviously, that your loop will run for a long time, but each iteration of your loop is going to be quick, otherwise, we can't really exit gracefully.
+But if we do exit gracefully, you know you're exiting in a known state.

 ## Download